 - Read about some of the changes we've made to the scheme following our consultation with you.

 - You can read more about the DCO process in this booklet or watch this short video:

 Development Consent Order process

-The scheme’s examination stage of its Development Consent Order (DCO) application concluded on Friday 18 February 2022.
+The Secretary of State for Transport granted the scheme its Development Consent Order on 18 August 2022.

 What happens next

 Over the next few months, we will be preparing ready for construction to start later in 2022.

 To keep you fully up to date on what we are doing, we are planning some online Q&A sessions and face-to-face public information events later this year.
 We’ll be visiting venues around the local area and will be out and about with our mobile visitor centre.
 These events will provide information about the improvements and allow us to answer any questions you may have.
 We will provide you with more details on our online and face-to-face events on this page going forward.